 503A pharmacies are traditional compounding pharmacies regulated primarily by state boards of pharmacy.
 They compound medications based on individual prescriptions and are subject to state-level inspections.
 Federal oversight is limited.

 503B outsourcing facilities are federally registered with the FDA and must comply with current good manufacturing practices (cGMP).
 They can produce larger batches without patient-specific prescriptions and face regular FDA inspections.
+This provides more federal oversight than 503A pharmacies, but products from 503B facilities are still not FDA-approved in the same way as brand-name medications.
 Most major telehealth GLP-1 providers source from 503B facilities.

 The FDA's own guidance recommends that patients who use compounded medications opt for products from 503B facilities when possible, due to the higher manufacturing standards.